 Data analytics is a fundamental part of every industry.
-As such, a data analyst has a broad career path in different industries.
+As such, data analysts have a broad career path in different industries.

-Industries that have a high demand for data analysts
+Industries that have high demand for data analysts

 They conduct research to analyze the present market landscape.
 They collect consuming behaviors, buying habits, etc. Then they estimate the product demand to help companies optimize sales.
 The entry-level salary is $51,000 to $65,000.